pinax-network/pinax-mcp/README.md

 You will need [`npx`](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) or [`bunx`](https://bun.sh/) installed and available in your path.

-Get you API key at https://pinax.network/
+Get your JWT token at https://pinax.network/

 ### Claude Desktop